brikis98/yevgeniy-brikman-homepage/_posts/2020-01-17-skin-in-the-game.md

 ## The Lindy effect

 For some things, mortality rate _decreases_ with time.
-Broadway actors used to gather at Lindy's delicatessen after each performance, and they noticed a pattern where:
+Broadway actors used to gather at Lindy's delicatessen after each performance, and they noticed a pattern where plays that:

-- Plays that had been running for 20 days were likely to run for another 20 days
+- Had run for 20 days were likely to run for another 20 days
-- Plays that had been running for 100 days were likely to run for another 100 days
+- Had run for 100 days were likely to run for another 100 days
-- Plays that had been running for 200 days were likely to run for another 200 days
+- Had run for 200 days were likely to run for another 200 days
 - And so on

 The same effect can be seen in many other places: e.g., a book that has been in print for 500 years is likely to be in print another 500 years.
 In other words, the life expectancy of some things is proportional to their current age.
 The longer that thing has survived, the longer it's likely to keep surviving, so the mortality rate decreases with time.